-The counselling approach I use is Cognitive Behaviour Therapy (CBT) I offer confidential counselling in private rooms to individuals and couples within Monmouth and surrounding areas.
+The counselling approach I use is Cognitive Behaviour Therapy (CBT) I offer confidential counselling in a private room to individuals and couples within Monmouth and surrounding areas.
 Since 2009, I have worked with adult clients who have been referred by themselves, clinics, GPs, businesses and national organisations, and suffering from a wide range of issues including; Depression, Anxiety, Panic Disorder, Agoraphobia, Abuse, Anger, Relationship, Bereavement/Loss, and Suicide.
-I also have clinical and research interests in Autism Spectrum Condition
+I also have clinical and research interests in Autism Spectrum Condition and Neurodiversity.

 CBT is an effective and empirically researched therapy for most psychological disorders, it consists of all the approaches that alleviate psychological distress through the medium of correcting faulty conceptions and self-signals.
 CBT is a short term, collaborative, problem-orientated, active and directive treatment that can be applied to a wide range of problems, it is the therapy of choice for many practitioners and organisations (NHS, NICE) within the medical profession for the treatment of various disorders, including: Depression, Anxiety, Panic Attacks, Schizophrenia, Eating Disorders, Post Traumatic Stress Disorder (PTSD), and Obsessive Compulsive Disorder (OCD).

 CBT is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts, feelings and behaviour.
 When someone comes with a problem, its not the problem, its the way they look at it with their thought process thats the problem, its the way they believe they fit into the world.

 The initial consultation is used as an introduction to assess your suitability to proceed with the therapy.
 CBT is a collaborative process so we will work together to: